SS America (1939): Duquesne Spy Ring

 Two German spies, Franz Joseph Stigler and Erwin Wilhelm Siegler, were members of its crew in 1941.
 While on the America, they obtained information about the movement of ships and military defense preparations at the Panama Canal, observed and reported defense preparations in the Canal Zone, and met with other German agents to advise them in their espionage efforts.
-They operated as couriers transmitting information between the United States and German agents aboard.
+They operated as couriers transmitting information between the United States and German agents abroad.
 Stigler worked undercover as chief butcher.
 Both remained on the America until its conversion by the Navy into a troop transport and its commission into the U.S. Navy as the USS West Point.

 Stigler and Siegler, along with the 31 other German agents of the Duquesne Spy Ring, were later uncovered by the FBI in the largest espionage conviction in U.S. history.

 Upon conviction, Stigler was sentenced to serve 16 years in prison on espionage charges with two concurrent years for registration violations; Siegler was sentenced to 10 years' imprisonment on espionage charges and a concurrent two-year term for violation of the Foreign Agents Registration Act.

 US Navy service (1941–1946)

 1941

 America was moored at Norfolk, Virginia, and acquired by the Navy on 1 June 1941 to be used as a troop transport.
 The ship was renamed the USS West Point (AP-23), the second U.S. Navy ship of the name.
-It entered the Norfolk Ship Yards on 6 June 1941 for conversion and on 15 June 1941, it was commissioned for service under the command of Captain Frank H. Kelley, Jr.
+It entered the Norfolk Ship Yards on 6 June 1941 for conversion and on 15 June 1941, it was commissioned for service under the command of Captain Frank H. Kelley Jr.

 By the time the conversion was completed, life-rafts covered the promenade deck windows, "standee" bunks could be found everywhere, several anti-aircraft weapons were installed, all of the windows were covered, the ship was painted in a camouflage gray color, and the troop-carrying capacity was increased to 7,678.

 The USS West Point soon proceeded to New York City and, while anchored off the Staten Island quarantine station on 16 July, took on board 137 Italian citizens and 327 German citizens from the consulates of those nations in the United States which had been closed.
 West Point got under way at 2:55 that afternoon, bound for Portugal, and arrived at Lisbon on 23 July.

 While there, the ship was visited by Portuguese naval and diplomatic dignitaries; and it transferred supplies to the Coast Guard cutter Ingham, the "station ship" at Lisbon, Portugal.
 After its final Italian passenger had disembarked on 23 July, and the last German on 24 July, West Point commenced taking on 321 American citizens and 67 Chinese—consular staffs and their families – on 26 July.

 Returning to New York on 1 August, West Point discharged its passengers and headed south for an overhaul at Portsmouth, Virginia.
 She then participated in tactical exercises off the Virginia Capes from 26 to 29 August in company with Wakefield and Mount Vernon.